-- Identify and take cognisance of contextual and environmental imperatives and use historical and theoretical precedents in the technological design development and documentation of uncomplicated buildings, as defined by SACAP. - b) Apply architectural design processes and principles creatively in designing construction details for uncomplicated buildings, as defined by SACAP. - c) Select and incorporate, appropriate structural systems, construction methods, materials, building services and systems for uncomplicated buildings in consultation with various other professions (where appropriate). - Apply professional architectural office management practices and procedures within the framework of standard professional documents, guidelines, legal and ethical prescriptions. - Use professional standard computer programmes for, and solve problems pertaining to the production of standard documentation.
+- a) Identify and take cognisance of contextual and environmental imperatives and use historical and theoretical precedents in the technological design development and documentation of uncomplicated buildings, as defined by SACAP. - b) Apply architectural design processes and principles creatively in designing construction details for uncomplicated buildings, as defined by SACAP. - c) Select and incorporate, appropriate structural systems, construction methods, materials, building services and systems for uncomplicated buildings in consultation with various other professions (where appropriate). - Apply professional architectural office management practices and procedures within the framework of standard professional documents, guidelines, legal and ethical prescriptions. - e) Use professional standard computer programmes for, and solve problems pertaining to the production of standard documentation.

-Applicants applying on the basis of the new National Senior Certificate (NSC): a minimum APS-score of 23 with Mathematics (Mathematical Literacy not accepted), and applicants must fulfil the minimum requirements for access, as stated in AD1.
+Applicants applying on the basis of the new National Senior Certificate (NSC): a minimum APSscore of 23 with Mathematics or Technical Mathematics (Mathematical Literacy not accepted), and applicants must fulfil the minimum requirements for access, as stated in AD1.

-Group A Subjects B. 61 Languages nges ics Additional requirements Minimum APS Language of teaching and learning Other recognised language Mathematics (Maths) only Technical Mathematic after meeting minimum requirements 23 4 4 4 5 Submission of a specified portfolio
+Group A Subjects Minimum Lang uages tics al tics al Additional requirements Minimum APS Language of teaching and learning Other recognised language Mathematics (Maths) only Technical Mathematics after meeting minimum requirements 23 4 4 4 5 Submission of a specified portfolio